ycpcs/cs496-spring2014/lectures/lecture08.md

 A **span** element is a linear sequence of text: basically, a sentence (or part of a sentence).

-A **div** element is a "block" which encompasses other elements, allowing you to mark entire regions of a document.
+A **div** element is a "block" which encompasses other elements and text, allowing you to mark entire regions of a document.

 Let's say we're going to make a website to display items (kinds of fruit) we have in our inventory database.
 We'll want to display a page describing each item.
 Each item page will contain several distinct sections: